cakephp/docs/en/development/configuration.rst

     If $key is left null, all values in Configure will be returned.

+.. php:staticmethod:: check($key)

+    :param string $key: The key to check.

+    Used to check if a key/path exists and has not-null value.

+    .. versionadded:: 2.3
+        ``Configure::check()`` was added in 2.3

 .. php:staticmethod:: delete($key)

     :param string $key: The key to delete, can use be a :term:`dot notation` value